webrecorder/pywb/README.md

-The `PYWB_CONFIG` env can be used to set a different file The `PYWB_CONFIG_MODULE` env variable can be used to set a different init module See `run.sh` for more details
+* The `PYWB_CONFIG` env can be used to set a different file.

+* The `PYWB_CONFIG_MODULE` env variable can be used to set a different init module

+See `run.sh` for more details

+### Running with Existing CDX/WARCs

+If you have existing warc and cdx files, you can adjust the `index_paths` and `archive_paths` to point to the location of those files.

+#### SURT

+By default, pywb expects the cdx files to be Sort-Friendly-Url-Transform (SURT) ordering.
+This is an ordering that transforms: `example.com` -> `com,example)/` to faciliate better search.
+It is recommended for future indexing.

+However, non-SURT ordered cdx indexs will work as well, but be sure to specify

+`surt_ordered: False` in the [config.yaml](config.yaml)

+### Generating new CDX

+TODO